MS in Crime Scene Investigation

 Program Objectives

-Students who complete the MS in Crime Scene Investigation gain working knowledge of crime scene analysis.
+Students who complete the MS in Crime Scene Investigation will be able to:

-• Expertise to collect, protect and preserve crime scene evidence
+• Recognize, collect and preserve crime scene evidence

 Application Requirements